Smart Contract Wallet Overview

 How Smart Contract Wallets Work

 Such solutions utilize a blockchain, which means that a network of machines records each transaction.
 This provides the safety of operations and prevents unauthorized changes to the records.
 When choosing such a storage, participants generate a non-standard version of the contract, known as a “smart contract”.
+Let’s examine the primary components of the ecosystem.- Code.
+It defines the operations’ algorithm, security systems, and recovery methods.

 - On-chain execution of operations ensures that all actions are carried out automatically as long as predefined conditions are met.
 For instance, users can set spending limits on specific digital assets.